arcsecond-io/oort/docs/index.md

-# Welcome to the Oort Documentation
+# Welcome to the Oort documentation

-Oort is the open-source super-easy-to-use tool for automatically and continuously uploading to [Arcsecond.io](https://www.arcsecond.io) files that are inside a folder.
+Oort is the command-line open-source super-easy-to-use tool for uploading data to [Arcsecond.io](https://www.arcsecond.io).

 [Arcsecond.io](https://www.arcsecond.io) is a comprehensive cloud platform for astronomical observations, for individual astronomers, collaborations and observatories.

-Cloud storage backend is [Amazon's S3](https://aws.amazon.com/s3/), and Oort has been thoroughly tested on recent Linux and macOS operating systems
-(it may need some tweaks on Windows).
+Arcsecond's cloud storage backend is [Amazon's S3](https://aws.amazon.com/s3/), and Oort has been thoroughly tested on recent Linux and macOS operating systems (it may need some tweaks on Windows).

-**Oort is a pure push up tool, not a two-ways syncing tool.** A file that is deleted locally will remain in the cloud if already uploaded.
+**Oort is a pure uploading tool, not a two-ways syncing tool.** A file that is deleted locally will remain in the cloud if already uploaded.
 Change of files in the cloud have no effect locally either.
-Oort works in the background, in batch mode.
-When one or more folders started to be "watched", any new file inside them is sent to the cloud.

-Oort can be used by an observatory, to store data specifically for that organisation.
-For that, the organisation must have been registered first, and subdomain defined.
-See also the `--organisation` option below.
-Or by individual astronomers who want to store data in a cloud dedicated to astronomical data.
+Oort can be used by an observatory, when data is acquired during the night and are saved on disk.
+Upon save, files will be immediately sent to the cloud in an orderly manner, organised inside datasets, in the background.
+Or it can be used by individual astronomers or science groups who want to easily upload their data archive.

-[Contact us](mailto:team@arcsecond.io).
+If you are an observatory, or an astronomical consortium, or any institute interested in storing astronomical data in the cloud, [contact us](mailto:team@arcsecond.io).
 We would be happy to open a portal for you to see and try to upload data.

-Oort comes with a small local web server to monitor the uploader, and this is what it looks like when running:
+In batch mode, Oort comes with a small local web server to monitor the uploader, and this is what it looks like when running:
 ![https://arcsecond-io.github.io/oort/assets/oort-screenshot-uploading.png](./assets/oort-screenshot-uploading.png)
 (<a href="https://arcsecond-io.github.io/oort/assets/oort-screenshot-uploading.png">enlarge</a>)